 Collision avoidance standards should provide predictability to other operators in shared orbits.
 Operator provided information on intent and planned maneuvers is needed to augment space situational awareness systems.
 As space becomes more congested, it is necessary to establish common understanding and agreement on right of way or coordinated avoidance maneuvers.
 Information sharing regimes can improve on the sensor and catalogue based space situational awareness frameworks.

-On Orbit Servicing
+On-orbit Servicing

-On orbit servicing provides an opportunity to extend the maneuverable life of a satellite, creating an opportunity to prevent abandonment of objects placed in orbit under assumptions of post mission disposal timelines that no longer meet the needs of the space community.
+On orbit servicing provides an opportunity to extend the maneuverable life of an artificial satellite.
+This creates an opportunity to prevent abandonment of objects placed in orbit under assumptions of post mission disposal timelines that no longer meet the needs of the space community.
 However, it also requires intentional physical contact between satellites which needs to be understood in the context of a system designed to prevent collisions in space. .

 Key Questions